Kalmykia: Russian Civil War

 After the October Revolution in 1917, many Don Kalmyks joined the White Russian army and fought under the command of Generals Denikin and Wrangel during the Russian Civil War.
 Before the Red Army broke through to the Crimean Peninsula towards the end of 1920, a large group of Kalmyks fled from Russia with the remnants of the defeated White Army to the Black Sea ports of Turkey.

-The majority of the refugees chose to resettle in Belgrade, Serbia.
+The majority of the refugees chose to resettle in Belgrade, Yugoslavia.
 Other, much smaller, groups chose Sofia (Bulgaria), Prague (Czechoslovakia) and Paris and Lyon (France).
 The Kalmyk refugees in Belgrade built a Buddhist temple there in 1929.